PolymathNetwork/ui-blocks/README.md

 ### NOTE:

-- Styles are passed to components from `src/theme/definition.ts`
+- Styles are passed to components from `src/theme/definition.ts`.
+You can also import `PolyThemeProvider` and pass your own theme to it.
-- Styles set via props are wired inside the component and override the theme
+- Styles set via props are wired inside the component and override the theme.
-- `GAP`s are used for margins and other spacings, and are incremented by `8px`
+- `GAP`s are used for margins and other spacings, and are incremented by `8px`.
 - You can set a margin for some components via the `margin` prop:
   - `<Box margin="s" />`
   - `<Button margin="m 0" />`
-  - `<Flex margin="0 0 l 0" />`
+  - `<Flex margin="0 0 xl 0" />`
-- You can create other components based on these inside your project if special treatment is required
+- You can create other components based on these inside your project if special treatment is required.